Thomas Gay: Participation in 1916

 Thomas Gay joined the Irish Volunteers on 20 September 1914, the night following Redmond's Speech at Woodenbridge.
 He was a member of "A" Company.

 He reported to Marrowbone Lane Distillery in Easter week 1916 and was assigned to travel between garrisons keeping lines of communication open and gathering intelligence.
 His detection of British troops en route to the Distillery, and subsequent warning to the garrison there, resulted in the frustration of the planned British offensive.
-He later carried news of the surrender from Seán MacBride in Jacob's Factory to Con Colbert at the Distillery.
+He later carried news of the surrender from John MacBride in Jacob's Factory to Con Colbert at the Distillery.

 Eluding capture, Gay was free to smuggle messages from prisoners and to pass on copies of the Gaelic American, a banned magazine, to them.

 Other activities

 1916 – 1921 Club

 He was a founder member of the 1916–1921 Club, that sought to bring together the two sides of the civil war, and its first Honorary Secretary until his death in 1953.
-He and five others met on 7 December 1942 to establish the Club to "cater for members of the IRA and kindred bodies during the years 1916 – 1921".
+He and five others met on 7 December 1942 to establish the club to "cater for members of the IRA and kindred bodies during the years 1916 – 1921".
 They were especially interested to reach out to those who "for one reason or another were detached from the ideals and associations they had so much identified with in former years".

 Membership of Crokes Gaelic Club

 Gay was a member of Crokes Gaelic Club.
-The Club was a recruiting ground for the Irish Volunteers.
-It is stated by Sean O'Duffy, also a Crokes member, that no fewer than 32 of the Club's members were involved in 1916.
+The club was a recruiting ground for the Irish Volunteers.
+It is stated by Sean O'Duffy, also a Crokes member, that no fewer than 32 of the club's members were involved in 1916.

-Gay chaired a Special General Meeting of the Club on 21 October 1916 at which the death during the Insurrection of two Club members was marked.
+Gay chaired a Special General Meeting of the club on 21 October 1916 at which the death during the Insurrection of two Club members was marked.
 They were Sean Owens and Philip Whelan.
 The meeting also noted the detention by the British Government of other Club members – Tomas Ua Ceallagh, D. O'Callaghan, Sean O'Brien, Gerald Fitzmaurice, E. Dennany, P. Mc Loughlin, Sean Farrer and others.
 Arrangements were made to send parcels of provisions to prisoners in Frongach, Wales.
 Sean O'Dubhthaigh spoke about the objectives of the Club which were non-political and nonsectarian.

 Club records show that Gay played hurling for both the Junior and Senior teams in 1905.
 He was on the team that won the Middle Hurling League and for which he was awarded a gold medal.